 For example, let's say we have just 2 bits to store integers with.
 So we can only hold the unsigned (non-negative) integers 0-3 in binary:

-In a high-level language like Python, the interpreter will notice this is about to happen and switch to a larger integer type automatically.
-But, in a lower-level language like C, the processor will sort of "do its best" with the bits it has, taking the true result and throwing out any bits that don't fit.
+- In others, like C or Java, the processor will sort of "do its best" with the bits it has, taking the true result and throwing out any bits that don't fit.
 So, in our example above, when adding 01 to 11, the processor would take the true result 100 and throw out the highest bit, leaving 00.
-This can cause some pretty nasty bugs.

 - Swift will throw an error if an integer overflows, unless you've explicitly indicated that overflowing integers should be truncated to fit (like in C or Java).

 In languages where integer overflow can occur, you can reduce its likelihood by: